Is Inciting a Riot a Felony

 It is important to remember that while the First Amendment protects the right to free speech and assembly, it does not protect speech that incites violence or other criminal activity.
 As such, individuals considering participating in public demonstrations or protests should be mindful of their actions and avoid engaging in behavior that could be interpreted as inciting a riot.

-See also Is Stealing from the Elderly a Felony?
+See also Is Stealing a Street Sign a Felony?

 FAQs